apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 * `WARN`: Warn that data may be at risk in workflows.
 * `FAIL`: S3AFileSystem instantiation will fail.

-The default setting is INFORM.
+The default setting is `SILENT`.
 The setting is case insensitive.
 The required level can be set in the `core-site.xml`.

 ---